-The Jamaica Center for Arts & Learning (JCAL), founded in 1972, is a multidisciplinary arts center based in the diverse community of Southeast Queens.
-It devoted its mission to offer quality visual, performing, and literary arts, and to provide accessible education programs to encourage participation in the arts.
+“The Jamaica Center for Arts & Learning (JCAL), founded in 1972, is a multidisciplinary arts center based in the diverse community of Southeast Queens.
+Our mission is devoted to offering quality visual, performing, and literary arts, and to providing accessible education programs to encourage participation in the arts.”

 In the last four years, JCAL has intensified its engagement of Queens, one of America’s most ethnically diverse counties—a place where 2.25 million African-American, Caribbean-American, Indo-Asian, African, Latinx, and Caucasian, Native American and Indigenous artists and audiences live, work and play.
 Since the COVID-19 pandemic struck, JCAL has implemented digital strategies and approaches to the delivery of all our programs.
 It is a challenging time, but our commitment to our mission, programmatically and institutionally, remain unchanged and undimmed.